Ted: "Come on. Come on! COME ON!" [[It starts raining.]] Barney:Come on!

 The Slutty Pumpkin has Ted wanting to go to a party in the hopes of meeting a girl he saw there years earlier.
 Barney however has other ideas, announcing his arrival with Danger Zone and walking in as Val Kilmer in Top Gun.

-A friend of the gang is getting married, however when it looks like it will be called off Barney tries to bed to bride to be.
+A friend of the gang is getting married, however when it looks like it will be called off Barney tries to bed the bride to be.
 Lily sees him sweet talking her and taps her inner Dark Willow.

 And then Marshall getting immediately knocked out on his first shot (even sporting the bruise afterwards).